Excelero/nvmesh_deploy/README.md

 Modify the playbook as necessary for the requirements of your cluster.

-BIG TBD - need to find a way to validate the configuration file is coming from the RPM and not hard coded
+BIG TBD - need to find a way to validate the configuration file is coming from the RPM and not hard coded ([KG]: for nvmesh-client, I used lineinfile instead of a jinja template (and took a backup on first modification.
+It's not "elegant", but addresses this concern)